 There is a regular introductory series of events usually on the first Saturday in each month.

-In October, November, December, February and March this incorporates the school league which is open to any school or youth group that wants to take part.
-The courses on offer are normally yellow, orange and light green or score.
+In October, November, December, February and March this incorporates the Schools League which is open to any school or youth group that wants to take part.
+The courses on offer are normally yellow, orange, light green and short blue.
 At the end of the season trophies are awarded to the most successful school and the one with the highest number of participants.
 Medals are also awarded to everyone who competes in at least three events.

-The training sessions are usually during school holidays, and have a full day of activities, with groups of juniors at different levels from Light green/orange standard to complete beginners.
+The training sessions have a full day of activities, with groups of juniors at different levels from Light green/orange standard to complete beginners.
 Each group will be accompanied by one or more coaches from HH who will plan and lead the activities.
 There is no lower age limit, but parents of children under 8 are asked to stay with them.